 The activities at Porini Rhino Camp are all led by local guides dressed in traditional Maasai attire.
-Safari drives take place in large 4WD vehicles that always have a guide and a spotter.
-However, Porini puts up to seven guests in a vehicle, so not everyone is always guaranteed a window seat if the camp is full.
+Safari drives take place in large 4WD vehicles - mostly Land Rovers – that always have a guide and a spotter.
+However, the camp will put up to seven guests in a vehicle, so not everyone is always guaranteed a window seat if the camp is full.
 The vehicles are open-sided, with tarpaulin covers at the rear.
 The seats and side bars are somewhat low, which can make resting a camera somewhat hard without crouching.
 Bean bags are not always available – ask in advance.

 Visits to the rhino sanctuary are at extra cost – currently (in 2015) US$40 per person – but we consider this a must-do activity.
 It is best booked in advance due to limited visitor numbers.
 Visitors to the sanctuary are met by a ranger, who takes you into the 160-hectare enclosure by vehicle.

 It is also possible to arrange night drives, bush breakfasts and visits to a chimpanzee sanctuary on the Ol Pejeta Conservancy.
 This last isn’t for everybody – the chimps are rescued animals kept in huge outdoor enclosures, so it is more of a zoo-like experience.

-Although bush walks are also offered at Porini, these are not accompanied by an armed ranger (Porini’s guides are armed only with spears), so we do not recommend them.
-The walks take around 45 minutes and often end with cultural displays from the Maasai team of traditions such as spear-throwing.
+Although bush walks are also offered at Porini, these are not accompanied by an armed ranger (Porini’s guides are armed only with spears), so we cannot recommend them.
+The walks take around 45 minutes and often end with cultural displays from the Maasai team of traditions such as spear-throwing – all highly photogenic.

 We found the guides at Porini Rhino camp very eager, though arguably less knowledgeable than guides we have come across elsewhere.
 We also found their understanding of photography and light was a bit lacking when compared to guides in many of the other camps.